Applications of Big Data Analytics

 Agriculture

-A biotechnology firm uses sensor data to optimize crop efficiency.
-It plants test crops and runs simulations to measure how plants react to various changes in condition.
-Its data environment constantly adjusts to changes in the attributes of various data it collects, including temperature, water levels, soil composition, growth, output, and gene sequencing of each plant in the test bed.
+A biotechnology firm uses sensor data to optimize crop efficiency by running simulations to measure how plants react to various changes in condition.
 These simulations allow it to discover the optimal environmental conditions for specific gene types.

 Marketing